What Is the Purpose of a Contract?

 5. Create Spaces for Signatures

-You'll notice that many contract templates have spaces at the bottom portion.
+You'll notice that many simple contract templates have spaces at the bottom portion.
 That is where the names and signatures of the parties involved must be placed.
 Having them guarantees that the two have settled on the agreement and are now legally bound to fulfilling their obligations.
 It's also best that you include a space where one can place the date when the contract was signed.

 6. Use Microsoft Word